 Beyond the waterfront mansions and modern cruisers of Sydney Harbour are the littered remains of historic vessels – each with their own fascinating stories to tell!

 Are you intrigued by the romance and drama of shipwrecks?
 Did you know that there are several shipwreck sites in Sydney Harbour?
-Led by the Australian National Maritime Museum's maritime archaeology curator Dr James Hunter, you’ll cruise on-board the twin-cataraman Eclipse to the sites of 4 Sydney Harbour shipwrecks, discover exposed shipwreck remains and view underwater footage.
+Led by the Australian National Maritime Museum's maritime archaeology curator Dr James Hunter, you’ll cruise on-board the twin-cataraman Eclipse to the sites of four Sydney Harbour shipwrecks, discover exposed shipwreck remains and view underwater footage.

-The cruise focuses on the wrecks of Middle Harbour and Sydney Heads where James will share the fascinating and dramatic stories that led up to these historical vessel's last moments.
+This family-friendly cruise focuses on the wrecks of Middle Harbour and Sydney Heads where James will share the fascinating and dramatic stories that led up to these historical vessel's last moments.
 You'll enjoy the beauty of the harbour with a delicious catered morning tea and lunch, plus learn about Sydney's maritime secrets!

 About the shipwrecks